AnkurYadavv/custom-toast/README.md

 Parameter
 ---------
 * **toast_drawable**
-    * It's a drawable xml shape that can be customized acording to requirements.
+    * It's a drawable xml shape that can be customized according to requirement.
 Just create a xml file in drawable folder and paste the below code.

 XML
 -----